 Many of Missouri’s accredited colleges and universities have developed extensive online programs in recent years.

-Semester Online allows students to obtain a degree from an accredited university without having to attend brick-and-mortar classes.
-The University of Missouri, while still a respected school, has yet to develop a rigorous online curriculum, and currently only offers a handful of online engineering courses.
+Semester Online at Washington University allows students to obtain a degree from an accredited university without having to attend brick-and-mortar classes.
+The University of Missouri, is working on developing a rigorous online curriculum, and currently only offers a handful of online engineering courses.

 Options for Bachelor’s Degrees in Engineering